Workflow engine in software development: why use it

 We’ve already talked about workflow management and its systems and applications in our blog.
 But when discussing software development it’s important to also answer the following question: what is a workflow engine?

-What is a worflow engine?
+What is a workflow engine?

 This type of software manages and monitors the state of the activities in your everyday workflows.
-At the same time, it determines to which new activity you should transition according to your pre-defined processes.
+At the same time, it determines which new activity you should transition to according to your pre-defined processes.